Probation Period Ontario: What Employees Need to Know

-What is a Probation Period or Clause in Ontario?
+What is a Probation Period in Ontario?

-Probation period meaning: A probation period is a trial period at the beginning of a new job.
+A probation period is a trial period at the beginning of a new job.
 During this time, employers assess whether you’re the right fit for the role.
 In Ontario, there’s no probation period by default.
 It only applies if your signed employment agreement explicitly includes a valid clause stating one.

 No. Ontario does not have an automatic probation period.
 Employers can only rely on a probation period if your written contract includes one.
 If it doesn’t, you’re entitled to full severance pay – even if you’ve only been employed for a few days.

-How Long is the Probation Period in Ontario?
+How Long is Probation in Ontario?

 - Employers don’t need to give notice or termination pay if the employment ends within the first 3 months – but only if there’s a valid probation clause.